Jerem2360/Cross-Platform-Assembly-Like-Language/README.md

 ## Overview

-This repository hosts a compiler for a language called  Cross-PLatform Assembly-Like Language (CPlAL).
+This repository hosts a compiler for a language called  Cross-PLatform Assembly-Like Language (CroPALL).
 The compiler is developped in pure C++.